 In fact, the USC Roski Eye Institute, part of the Keck School of Medicine of USC, had collaborated for more than a decade with other California institutions to develop a stem cell-based retinal implant for people with advanced dry age-related macular degeneration.

-Funded in part by the California Institute of Regenerative Medicine, the phase I/IIa study treatment involved implanting an ultra-thin scaffold layered with stem cell-derived RPE cells into the patient’s eye.
+Funded in part by the California Institute for Regenerative Medicine, the phase I/IIa study treatment involved implanting an ultra-thin scaffold layered with stem cell-derived RPE cells into the patient’s eye.
 The hope was that implanting RPE cells would halt the progression of the disease.
 In the best-case scenario, the patient’s vision could even improve.

 Led at USC by Dr. Mark Humayun, a University Professor of ophthalmology, biomedical engineering and integrative anatomical sciences; Dr. Amir Kashani, an assistant professor of clinical ophthalmology at the Keck School of Medicine; and David Hinton, a professor of pathology also at Keck, the research involved collaboration with other engineers and scientists including Dennis Clegg, co-director of the Center for Stem Cell Biology and Engineering at the University of California, Santa Barbara.